 The problem with this, however, is that now Jesus would have to ride two donkeys - a donkey and its foil - the colt.
 Matthew definitely says "sat him on them."

-Was he some sort of circus act - riding on both a donkey and a colt at the same time?
+Sure, he could.
+If he were part of a circus act - riding on both a donkey and a colt at the same time.

 Rather, this odd narration is the obvious result of scribes tampering with the Scriptures.